OggiDanailov/class_January_2018/week2/day1/day1.md

 - Functions
+ - talk about prompt

 ###Exercise 4
 • Declare a function that takes a name as an argument and tells the user what name they've entered, try invoking it after it has been declared
 •   Declare a function that takes no arguments but prints something to the console, try invoking it after it has been declared
+ •	Write a function that takes a number as an input from the user and checks if this number is even or odd;
 •   Declare a function that, depending upon which virtual "door" was entered, tells the user they've received a different "prize" in an alert.
 Try running it after it has been declared a few times with each door option

 - Loops